vanadium-archive/browser/README.md

 ```

 This compiles the relevant bundle files in the 'public' folder.
 The
-assets inside can be served as your own instance of Viz.
+assets inside must be served as your own instance of the web app.

-### Running Viz locally for development
+### Running locally for development

-You can serve a local instance of Viz with the following command:
+You can serve a local instance with the following command:

 ```sh
 make start
 ```

-Note: You will need to install the Vanadium environment and setup the web
-profile for this command to succeed.

-This command compiles and launches Viz.
+This command compiles and launches the web app.
 Additionally, demo services that
 represent a virtual house and cottage are added to your local namespace.

-Navigate to http://localhost:9000 to access Viz.
+Navigate to http://localhost:9001 to access the namespace browser.
 You can quit by using `CTRL-C` on the console running `make start`

 If you have any problems after updating the code, try cleaning the build.